himanshuParashar0101/Currency-Price--Web-Scraping-backend/README.md

 The backend API endpoints are designed to provide historic forex data to the frontend.
 ## API Documentation

-The API documentation is automatically generated using Swagger and can be accessed at the following URL:
+The API documentation is generated using Swagger and can be accessed at the following URL:

 [Swagger UI](https://vance-backend.onrender.com/apidocs/#/)